 Is Running Club a good way to serve my child care needs?

-While we don't require parents to be present, we also don't have enough coaches to sit with kids who don't want to try.
+We don't require parents to be present, but we also don't have enough coaches to sit with kids who don't want to try.
 Please make sure your child wants to participate.
-We tell the cubs who join Running Club that "Running Club is a privilege and that privilege can be taken away if you don't follow the rules."
+We tell the Cubs who join that Running Club is a privilege, and that privilege can be taken away if you don't follow the rules.